jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

     (ii) the construction, use, or operation of anything likely to be hazardous to aviation safety.

 ### 29A Rules relating to airspace
-Without limiting the power conferred by section 28 of this Act,—the Minister may make ordinary rules providing for the classification, designation, special use, prohibition, and the restriction of airspace and things affecting navigable airspace, including airspace used by aircraft used by the New Zealand Defence Force or a visiting force.
+Without limiting the power conferred by section 28,—the Minister may make ordinary rules providing for the classification, designation, special use, prohibition, and the restriction of airspace and things affecting navigable airspace, including airspace used by aircraft used by the New Zealand Defence Force or a visiting force.
   (a) in the interests of safety or security within the civil aviation system; or (b) in the interests of national security; or
   (c) for any other reason in the public interest,—

 ### 29B Rules for noise abatement purposes
-Without limiting the power conferred by section 28 of this Act, the Minister may make ordinary rules prescribing flight rules, flight paths, altitude restrictions, and operating procedures for the purposes of noise abatement in the vicinity of aerodromes.
+Without limiting the power conferred by section 28, the Minister may make ordinary rules prescribing flight rules, flight paths, altitude restrictions, and operating procedures for the purposes of noise abatement in the vicinity of aerodromes.

 ### 30 Rules relating to general matters
-Without limiting the power conferred by section 28 of this Act, the Minister may make ordinary rules for all or any of the following purposes:
+Without limiting the power conferred by section 28, the Minister may make ordinary rules for all or any of the following purposes:
   (a) the designation, classification, and certification of all or any of the following:
     (i) aircraft:
     (ii) aircraft pilots: